Bhashini-IITJ/visualTranslation/README.md

 <img src="assets/welcome.png" width="100%">

 # Release updates:
-- [September 25, 2024] First Public Release (supports inference on datasets used using best performing baseline in the paper).
+- [September 25, 2024] First Public Release (supports training and inference on datasets used using best performing baseline in the paper.
+Currently, we supported precomputed scene text detection and recognition).

 # Inference on datasets used